-Three months end led November 30, 2022 2021 (In thousands of Canadian dollars, except number of shares and weighted average purchase price per share) \$ \$ Subordinate voting shares purchased and cancelled 512,170 274,000 Weighted average purchase price per share 72.79 107.69 Purchase costs 37,283 29,508
+Three months end ded November 30, 2022 2021 (In thousands of Canadian dollars, except number of shares and weighted average purchase price per share) \$ \$ Subordinate voting shares purchased and cancelled 512,170 274,000 Weighted average purchase price per share 72.79 107.69 Purchase costs 37,283 29,508

-The Corporation has also entered into an automatic share purchase plan ("ASPP") with a designated broker to allow for the purchase of subordinate voting shares under the NCIB at times when the Corporation would ordinarily not be permitted to purchase shares due to regulatory restrictions or self-imposed blackout periods.
-Such purchases are executed by the broker on parameters established by the Corporation prior to the pre-established ASPP period.
+The Corporation and Cogeco Communications have also entered into an automatic share purchase plan ("ASPP") with a designated broker to allow for the purchase of subordinate voting shares under the NCIB at times when it would ordinarily not be permitted to purchase shares due to regulatory restrictions or self-imposed blackout periods.
+Such purchases are executed by the broker on parameters established by the Corporation and Cogeco Communications prior to the pre-established ASPP period.